nuejs/www/docs2/why-nue/developer-experience.md

 ## Significantly faster build times
-Nue is order of maginitude faster than it's cousins:
+Nue is in order of magnitude faster than its cousins:

 [bunny-video]
   videoId: 45b73e3a-3edd-47af-bcd8-49039496b107